-I was quickly introduced to the promising ideas found in Law of Attraction, The Secret, and What the Bleep? – and I was captivated.
+I was introduced to the promising ideas found in books and movies like Law of Attraction, The Secret, and What the Bleep? – and I was captivated.

-They offered the perception that everything in the universe was a product of my own mind.
-And if I didn’t like reality, all I had to do was change my mind and through some mysterious power in the universe things would begin to work out for me.
+They offered the idea that everything in the universe was a product of my own mind.
+And if I didn’t like reality, all I had to do was change my mind.
+Then, through some mysterious power in the universe, things would begin to work out for me.

 How can anyone not find that idea just wonderful and amazing?
 It makes you feel like some kind of omnipotent God.

-Today, millions of people fall for this idea just like me, but I think in the long-term these fanciful ideas actually lead to disappointment, and in worse cases even self-blame and self-hate.
+Today, millions of people fall for this idea just like me.
+However, I think in the long-term these magical and fanciful ideas actually lead to disappointment, and in worse cases even self-blame and self-hate.

 Let me explain.

 If everything in the universe is a product of your own mind, then you have a lot of weight to carry on your shoulders.
 It would mean that you are responsible for literally every good and bad thing that ever happened to you.

 You didn’t get that new job you wanted?
 You got into a car crash and broke your leg?
 You were robbed coming home last night?
 It’s because you weren’t sending out the right “vibrations” to the universe.
 If you were, nothing bad would ever happen to you ever.

 So under the law of attraction, anything bad that ever happens to you must be your fault, and that’s going to make you feel like shit.